supeterlau/supeterlau/README.md

 Interested in

   - distributed systems,

   - compilation principles,

   - type systems,

   - serverless architecture.

+Currently

 - 🤔 I’m looking for a remote back-end development work anywhere in the world.